 Ayurveda always puts a strong emphasis on foods that are easy to digest and good for the intestines.
 The two top, easy-to-digest beans are garbanzo beans and split yellow mung beans, which we use in our Cleanses either alone or in the Ayurvedic superfood, kitchari.

-Western View: As with all beans, chickpeas are LOADED with fiber and high in protein - which the
+Western View: As with all beans, chickpeas are LOADED with fiber and high in protein - and Vata/Pittas need a lot of protein to keep their fast metabolism going.

-Vata in you needs during winter.
 Garbanzo beans have some special nutrients on board such as quercetin, which supports healthy circulation and immunity, and chlorogenic acid, which is the antioxidant that has made coffee famous.
 They are also rich in vitamins like folate, riboflavin, niacin, thiamin and beta-carotene and minerals such as magnesium, potassium and manganese.
 They are an excellent source of health-promoting fatty acids like linoleic and oleic acids, which are the main ingredients in olive oil.

 Garbanzo beans are rich in both soluble and insoluble fiber.
-Insoluble fiber acts as roughage to scrub the intestines and support healthy and efficient bowel function while feeding beneficial microbes, that's going to reduce any Vata digestive problems like constipation, gas and bloating.
+Insoluble fiber acts as roughage to scrub the intestines and support healthy and efficient bowel function while feeding beneficial microbes.
 The Journal Nutrients reports that the soluble fiber, makes the garbanzo bean a bit slimy and allows it to attach to bile acids in the intestines and escort the bile, cholesterol and toxins attached to the bile to the toilet.
+This helps, maintain important colon health for you who can be plagued with digestive problems.

 Garbanzo beans are also rich in resistant starches like oligosaccharides and amylose, which are sugars that are not digested into the small intestine and are delivered to the large intestines where they can feed the good gut bacteria.
-These naturally-occurring resistant starches in chickpeas have been shown to help stabilize blood sugar levels in the short term states a study done by the American Journal of Clinical Nutrition.
+These naturally-occurring resistant starches in chickpeas have been shown to help stabilize blood sugar levels.
+American Journal of Clinical Nutrition.